gene-git/blog/git-keys/README.rst

 .. raw:: html

     <ul>
-        <li> on github at https://github.com/gene-git/blog/git-keys </li>
+        <li> on github at https://github.com/gene-git/blog/tree/master/git-keys</li>
         <li> on the authors website  https://www.sapience.com/tech </li>
-        <li>  For Arch AUR package it is included in the keys/pgp directory.
+        <li> The Arch AUR package has the key included in the keys/pgp directory.
              <br/>NB you will need a fresh copy of the package as older versions did not include the key</li>
         <li> via WKD  </li>
     </ul>